7 Causes of Bright (Lime) Green Stool & When to Worry

 - Drink mixes.

-- Natural dyes, as with green grapes, cucumber, etc.
+- Natural dyes, such as green grapes, cucumber, etc.

 6. The recent removal of the gallbladder (post-cholecystectomy diarrhea).